COPD and Alpha-1 Antitrypsin (AAT) Deficiency

 An AAT deficiency test measures the level of AAT in the blood.
-The test is not routinely done in most people with COPD.
-But the American Thoracic Society and the European Respiratory Society recommend testing for an AAT deficiency for people who have:footnote 1
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017 clinical guidelines recommend a one-time testing for all people with COPD.footnote 2 And the American Thoracic Society and the European Respiratory Society recommend testing for an AAT deficiency for people who have:footnote 1

 - Symptoms of COPD and have been diagnosed with emphysema or COPD.